Enrique Peñalosa on the Democracy of Sidewalks and Bike Lanes

 Related: Obstacles to Building Equitable Cities with Enrique Peñalosa | reSITE Small Talk

-“In every detail, a city should reflect that human beings are sacred and the they are equal”
+“In every detail, a city should reflect that human beings are sacred and that they are equal”

 One of Peñalosa’s most thoughtful statements reminds us that cities are really just a means for life, impying that in order to thrive as a soceity, we need to build ourselves the right environment.
 That, juxtaposed against the positive correlation between richer societies and worsening traffic plagues every city along with the economic impact highways have on its immediate environment, it begs the question—who are these cities designed for?
 If we are designating road space—one of the city’s most valuable resources—which plays a role in the destruction of the surrounding areas of quality of life while devaluing real estate, who are we building cities for?